Deep UL2DL: Channel Knowledge Transfer from Uplink to Downlink: Implementation and Simulation Results

-As the last section, we present the comparative results between the performance of different proposed DL-CSI estimation methods.
-As for the comparison metric, we have used Normalized MSE (NMSE) which is defined:
+As in the last section, we present the comparative results between the performance of different proposed DL-CSI estimation methods.
+As for the comparison metric, we have used normalized mean squared error (NMSE), which is defined as:

-where \(H\) is the ground truth DL-CSI, and \(\hat H\) is the predicted values.
+where \(H\) is the ground truth DL-CSI, and \(\hat H\) is the predicted value.

-{{As can be seen in Table \ref{table:res}, performance of the CNN (direct approach) is better on EVA dataset compared to BEGAN (generative approach), while on ETU dataset BEGAN has relatively better results.
-In BEGAN, using contextual loss only has better result on ETU dataset while its performance is worse than using contextual+perceptual loss on EVA dataset (however on both datasets their performance is almost close).}}